FAQs

 What kind of alarm requires an alarm permit?

-All non-mobile, audible or silent alarms require a permit for operation whether monitored or not.
+All non-mobile, audible, or silent alarms require a permit for operation whether monitored or not.
 Any alarm that requires police response needs an alarm permit.

 What happens if I do not pay the permit fee?